 This proposal would actually be beneficial to cross-border taxpayers, especially U.S. citizens or residents living outside the United States like Catherine Toulouse, whose NIIT would presumably be covered by Totalization Agreements once it is designed as a social insurance-type tax.
 Presumably, this proposed change would also come with language similar to that in the self-employment-tax regime found in §1401(c).
 Although fewer countries are covered by Totalization Agreements than by income tax treaties, this might be the only viable option to remedy the NIIT result in this case for U.S. citizens or residents living outside the United States like Catherine Toulouse.

 However, until statutory language similar to §1401(c) is included in §1411, it is highly likely that any Totalization Agreement argument will meet a similar fate to the treaty argument advanced in Toulouse v.
 Commissioner.

-Table of Worksheets
+TABLE OF WORKSHEETS